 When the assassins’ car gets crushed under the rubble, the windows of the car model snap and bend, but remain in one piece.
 When the camera cuts to the real car with the actors in it, the windows are smashed to pieces.
 When the assassins’ 1960 Mercedes 220 S is crushed by the landslide, it changes to a 1963 Toyopet Tiara for the shot of Malmess extracting himself from the wreck.
 When Malmess is finally killed, he literally catches the (obviously very-light-weight) boulder that knocks him from his sniper’s perch, actually raising it up an inch or two as he topples backward off the cliff with it.

 When Godzilla and Rodan are throwing boulders at each other, the size of the boulders change size from shot to shot.
 When Godzilla is throwing the boulders, they are fairly large sized.
 When Rodan is volleying the boulders back, they are much smaller in size.

-If you would like to read other entries in my KAIJU KONNECTION series, please click HERE.
+Make sure to read my other entries in my KAIJU KONNECTION series.

 To order your own copy of this movie, just click on the image below!